-The result of the Barnett Amendment is that for the option to acquire the 100% interest in the remaining claims, the Company paid \$202,500 cash and is required to make annual payments of US\$150,000 by June 30, 2018 (which as been paid as at the date of this AIF in accordance with the Barnett Option, as amended by the Barnett Amendment), US\$150,000 by June 30, 2019 (which as been paid as at the date of this AIF in accordance with the Barnett Amendment), US\$75,000 by June 30, 2020 (which as been paid as at the date of this AIF in accordance with the Barnett Option, as amended by the Barnett Option, as amended by
+The result of the Barnett Amendment is that for the option to acquire the 100% interest in the remaining claims, the Company paid \$202,500 cash and is required to make annual payments of US\$150,000 by June 30, 2018 (which as been paid as at the date of this AIF in accordance with the Barnett Option, as amended by the Barnett Amendment), US\$150,000 by June 30, 2019 (which as been paid as at the date of this AIF in accordance with the Barnett Option, as amended by the Barnett Amendment), US\$75,000 by June 30, 2020 and US\$250,000 by June 30, 2021 (which have been paid as at the date of this AIF in accordance with the Barnett Option, as amended by the Barnett Amendment), and US\$250,000 (due June 30, 2022).

-Each of Otis Claims, Bull Run Claims, and the claims subject to the Barnett Option are subject to a 1%, 1% and 2% NSR, respectively, in favour of the respective vendor, each of which may be purchased by the Company at any time for US\$2,000,000 each.
+Each of Otis Claims, ACE Claims, and the claims subject to the Barnett Option are subject to a 1%, 1% and 2% NSR, respectively, in favour of the respective vendor, each of which may be purchased by the Company at any time for US\$2,000,000 each.

-During the year ended June 30, 2019, the Company signed agreements to purchase an undivided 100% interest in the 18acre Haidee patented mining claim ("Haidee") and the 20-acre Mapatsie #18A unpatented mining claim ("Mapatsie #18A").
+During the year ended June 30, 2019, the Company signed agreements to purchase an undivided 100% interest in the 18-acre Haidee patented mining claim ("Haidee") and the 20-acre Mapatsie #18A unpatented mining claim ("Mapatsie #18A").
 Both claims are located within Revival's existing Arnett Gold Project land package.
 The claims were purchased from a collection of parties for total cash payments of US\$350,000 plus a 2% NSR from the production and sale of the minerals from the Haidee claim.
 The Haidee NSR may be purchased by the Company at any time for US\$1,000,000.

 In addition to the Arnett Agreements, Revival has staked unpatented lode claims surrounding the Beartrack Gold Project.
-In total, as at the date of this AIF, the Corporation controls 340 claims at Arnett Gold Project resulting in the project aggregating to approximately 6,793 acres (approximately 2,749 hectares).
+In total, as at the date of this AIF, the Corporation controls 340 claims at Arnett Gold Project resulting in the project aggregating to approximately 6,820 acres (approximately 2,760 hectares).
 The Corporation commenced field operations in 2017.
 Operations have included mapping, rock chip and geochemical sampling, magnetic surveys, metallurgical testing, and core drilling.